Huegoxaga/notes/algorithm/ml.md

 - one-hot vectors - a way to represent a word in a set vocabulary by an vector (array), each word in the vocabulary is associated with one index and the word is represented by an array that has `1` on the correponding index and everywhere else is `0`
   - The demesion of the vector equals the number words in the vocabulary
-- Bag of word - It is a way to preprocess text data by using an array of count for all unique words to record the occurrence of each word in the text data.
+- Bag of words - It is a way to preprocess text data by using an array of count for all unique words to record the occurrence of each word in the text data.
-  - The list of words are ordered by its frenquent among all words in the text data.
-  - Most frenquent words are important, words that are not frenquently seen in the text are usually names, places, holiday etc.
+  - Each list of occurrence is a data record that has one label attached
     - Then, the data can be fed into other algorithms.
 Ex, ANNs or Native Bayes for classfication.
+  - Bag of words fits the multinominal model (study the different number of occurrance of the same outcome)
+  - The list of words can be ordered by its frenquent among all words in the text data
+    - Most frenquent words are important, words that are not frenquently seen in the text are usually names, places, holiday etc.
+    - Taking frenquent vocabulary can reduce the demension
+- Set of words - a document is represented as a list of 1's and 0's indicating the presence or absence of each vocabulary word in the document
+  - It fits the Bernoulli model (binary outcomes)
+  - It contains less information than the bag of words
+- Term Frequency-Inverse Document Frequency (tf-idf) - For each feature, it computes the term frequency and multiply it by the inverse document frequency
+  - the term frequency is the number of times the word appears in the document divided by number of words in the document
+  - the inverse document frequency is the number of documents in the corpus divided by number of documents with that term in it
+  - It increases the weight of a word if it appears in fewer documents
+  - It fits multinominal and Gaussian model
 - Word2Vec
   - Word2Vec are used to predict a vector representation of a word using a model trained by a text corpus
     - It is a word embedding(representation) method, word embedding is the collective name for a set of language modeling and feature learning techniques in natural language processing (NLP) where words or phrases from the vocabulary are mapped to vectors of real numbers